Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Analysis

-This suggests that while the social signal to some extent influences an individual in the LC group to deviate from the optimal choice, it does not always translate to the peer decision that was chosen for the corresponding individual.
+This suggests that while the social signal to some extent influences an individual in the LC group to deviate from the optimal choice, it does not always translate to the influence decision that was chosen for the corresponding individual.
 It rather gears the user towards more exploration.
-However, an early burst of signals in the EC successfully translates towards social influence wherein the users sway towards the influence decision more.
+However, an early burst of signals in the EC successfully translates towards social influence wherein on aggregate majority of the users sway towards the influence decision more.
+As a side experiment to measure the degree of drift away from optimal decision, we also analyze the fraction of users who shift away from $d_1$ (the optimal) at each time step similar to what has been shown in Fig~\ref{fig:prob_inf}.
+However, we do not find any clear distinctions among the groups in terms of the fraction of subjects who move away from optimal decision when aggregated over all the 6 time steps in the second phase - just the fact that all users eventually move away from the optimal decision when exposed to social signals does not contribute much in distinguishing the PoI.